StockNews.com Initiates Coverage on GigaMedia (NASDAQ:GIGM)

-StockNews.com assumed coverage on shares of GigaMedia (NASDAQ:GIGM – Get Rating) in a report published on Saturday morning.
-The brokerage issued a sell rating on the technology company’s stock.
+Equities researchers at StockNews.com initiated coverage on shares of GigaMedia (NASDAQ:GIGM – Get Rating) in a research report issued on Sunday.
+The brokerage set a “sell” rating on the technology company’s stock.

 GigaMedia Company Profile